 HSBC has been engaged in addressing questions on the State Deduction feature over several years.
-This has included protracted correspondence with the members of the Post 1974 Section (as defined below) of the Scheme (the "Campaign Group").
-The Campaign Group has also proposed resolutions relating to State Deduction at the last four AGMs.
-The Campaign Group now requests the Directors to revisit the "State Deduction" practice by introducing a "safety net" so no pensioner suffers a deduction greater than 5% to remove a perceived inequality in the application of the State Deduction feature.
+This has included protracted correspondence with the members of the Post 1974 Section (the "Campaign Group").
+The Campaign Group has also proposed resolutions relating to State Deduction at the Company's last five AGMs.
+The Campaign Group now requests the Directors to remove the impact of the State Deduction from the members of the Post 1974 Midland Section.
+The supporting statement includes a recommendation from an academic study suggesting sponsoring employers review the appropriateness of the State Deduction going forward.